Integration of risk management processes

 Serious |

-Meridian has a number of mitigations in place to manage water during a dry period, including wholesale hedge products and a demand response agreement with NZAS to enable demand response flexibility through to the end of 2024. |
+Meridian has a number of mitigations in place to manage water during a dry period, including wholesale hedge products and a demand response agreement with NZAS to enable demand response flexibility. |

 Emerging Risks